Dozmary Pool: Legend and literature

 Dozmary Pool is one site that is claimed to be the home of the Lady of the Lake.
 According to the legend, it is here that King Arthur rowed out to the Lady of the Lake and received the sword Excalibur.
 The pool is also claimed to be the place where Bedivere returned Excalibur as Arthur lay dying after the Battle of Camlann.

 Another tale associated with Dozmary Pool is that of Jan Tregeagle.
-In search of deviant exploits, Tregeagle makes a Faustian bargain with the Devil and is given money and power.
+In search of deviant exploits, Tregeagle makes a deal with the Devil and is given money and power.
 At the conclusion of his life, he is damned to the bottomless Dozmary Pool, where he is tormented to this day; it is said that Tregeagle's ghost can still be heard howling across the moor.
-(He was set the task of dipping the water out of Dozmary Pool with a leaking limpet shell, but decided to escape to Roche Rock before being set another task, weaving ropes from the sand of Gwenor Cove.)
+(He was set the task of dipping the water out of Dozmary Pool with a leaking limpet shell, but decided to escape to Roche Rock before being set another task, weaving ropes from the sand of Gwenor Cove).
+The legend of Tregeagle was particularly strong in the 19th century, although the belief that Dozmary Pool was bottomless was disproved when, in 1899, it dried up completely.

 Sabine Baring-Gould included an extensive article on the witch's ladder in his novel Curgenven published in 1893.
 In his account the ladder was made of black wool, with white and brown thread, and at every two inches it was tied around cock's feathers.
 The maker would weave into it aches and pains and other ailments intended for the victim.
 The ladder was then thrown to the bottom of Dozmary Pool.
 They believed that as the bubbles rose to the top of the pond, the curse was released.

 Recreation

+Perhaps because of the links to Arthurian legend, Dozmary Pool has long been considered a place to visit, although accessibility was poor until well into the 20th century.
+A Ward Lock travel guide from the 1920s says of it that 'A more out-of-the-way spot than Dozmary Pool could hardly be found in Great Britain' and describes the walk from Camelford Station as 'impossible'.
 For many years Dozmary Pool was the destination for the Sunday School outing from Bolventor Methodist chapel.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, have been held at Dozmary Pool.